 He wrote two different great articles on the same subject.
 Not to butter him up, (what’s an Internet compliment worth after all) but as I was reading them I wondered how he pulled it off.

+Current-day economists working in this tradition are referred to as Austrian economists and their arguments came to dominate in the West, particularly in America.
 Really?
 Weren’t and aren’t the Keynesians the most significant group of economists in the West?
 The Austrians are a small, relatively unknown, sect of heterodox academics with little influence on economic policy.
 In fact, in the line of economists seeking attention they have been passed by the Modern Monetary Theory chartalists, whose ideas about money directly coincide with the current multi-trillion dollar enpixelation explosion.
-The foremost Austrians, Menger, von Mises, Rothbard and even Hayek are non-entities in contemporary America.
-The most famous economist in the US is Paul Krugman, who hasn’t an Austrian cell in his body.
+The foremost Austrians, Menger, von Mises, Rothbard and even Hayek are non-entities… Read more »

 Excellent.
 That’s why they can barge forward from win to win- the “planning” was never for the result, but to prestage the response.